Time To Read: 6 minutes

 • Gas-powered tools are more powerful

-Here’s an in-depth look at some landscaping equipment like power tools you’ll want to own:
+Here’s an in-depth look at some basic and commercial landscaping equipment like power tools you’ll want to own:

 4. Lawn Mower